AssiKalle/Backbone_ThIWert/Project_Planning.md

 After plugging in the two cables, Thomas set up the position for the cable to run straight to the POE Switches Lan Port while the POE Port is connected to a 4900 TPLink Router as Power and Internet source.
 Two cables are binded together from which the cable connect to the 60GHz is marked blue and the other is mark red.
 Valerius has examined and verified through the web interface that both antenna function correctly.
 These antennas will be tested as transmitter.

 2. Antenna temporary set up and signal testing in Campus:
 Thomas has asked the house keeper for a big tripod to temporary set up antenna on top of staircase.
 Due to visible obstacles only antenna 5GHz has been used for testing as receiver.
 Power is provided by uninterrupted power suplier (UPS).
 Signal strength is tested by adjusting tripod position and antenna direction and displayed on Valerius laptop web interface.
 It is recorded that minimum average for constant signal strength can vary between 1 to 7 Mbps and maximum average can reach between 40 to 70 Mbps and then decrease.
 There are two times the signal has jumped up to 330 Mpbs for shorter than a second.

 3. Conclusion:
 Bad weather condition and clearly visible obstacles are the most possible reason for bad signal records.
 Secondary reason can be incorrect set up antennas direction between ThIWert and staircase in Campus.

 4. Solution:
 First solution is another performance test on the roof of library where the vision is clearer with less chance of obstacles.
 Additional solution is to re-adjust antennas direction in ThIWert.
+## 4. References: